theecanmole/industry-allocation-emission-units-for-Cyclone-Gabrielle/Readme.md

 Nga mihi.

 Some background.
-The Climate Change Commission's estimate of the free emission units allocated is from page 38 of their report ("https://www.climatecommission.govt.nz/our-work/advice-to-government-topic/nz-ets/our-advice-on-the-nz-ets/nz-ets-unit-limits-and-price-control-settings-for-2023-2027/")[Advice on NZ ETS unit limits and price control settings for 2023-2027].
+The Climate Change Commission's estimate of the free emission units allocated is from page 38 of their report [Advice on NZ ETS unit limits and price control settings for 2023-2027]("https://www.climatecommission.govt.nz/our-work/advice-to-government-topic/nz-ets/our-advice-on-the-nz-ets/nz-ets-unit-limits-and-price-control-settings-for-2023-2027/").

 ![](Findingsonfreeallocation.png)